jaredly/j3/Roadmap.md

+# Webliness

+/Renderer/

+- instead of ABlock, what if we go directly to IR? and then the renderer turns that into (whatever), and keeps track of screen position and such. so the renderer then reports click locations, keyboard movement (selectionForPos) stuff?
+  That would be cool.

+- [ ] the canvas renderer doesn't handle cursor, which would be nice if it did

+#

 - [ ] I want ... to ... asynchronously eval. can I?
   - yeah what would that involve.
     - passing .. the parse cache over the bridge?